LumiTea/Flying-Raijin/README.md

 ### Legacy Pack Use:
       Throw a trident and Right click a Carrot on a stick.

-~~(You can also throw an old Named/enchanted Carrot on a stick into the crafting mix to upgrade it to a Raijin Carrot.)~~

 ### [Datapack in Action](https://youtu.be/dOuJNRJvqmY)
 ### [Datapack Inspiration](https://youtu.be/Fd_vSRkGlv8)
 ### [How to Install a Datapack](https://www.youtube.com/watch?v=4Dxzw12TQcg)